pvdam3/FoEC2/README.md

 # Fusarium oxysporum Effector Clustering 2 (FoEC2)

 This pipeline can identify putative effectors in a provided set of *Fusarium oxysporum* genomes and show their presence/absence variation across all input genomes.
+For more details, please see [our paper](http://doi.org/10.3389/fpls.2022.1012688).

 ## Concept
 The following steps are executed in this pipeline: